 - LAG-3 and PD-1 inhibitor combination therapy.
 Researchers have recently identified another immune checkpoint called lymphocyte activation gene-3 (LAG-3).
 As a checkpoint, LAG-3 blocks the growth and activity of certain types of T cells, which are white blood cells that help protect the body from cancer and other threats.
 LAG-3 is a different target than PD-1/PD-L1, and so when both pathways are inhibited, T cells are unleashed and the cancer killing effect is magnified.
 Relatlimab is the most advanced LAG-3 inhibitor in development.
-Recent studies have shown that the combination of relatlimab + the PD-1 inhibitor nivolumab prevent disease progression better than PD-1 inhibitor nivolumab alone in late-stage clinical trials for patients with Stage IV melanoma - T-cell transfer therapies (adoptive cell therapies).
-This type of immunotherapy involves taking your immune cells, growing them in the laboratory, and giving them back to you (either in greater numbers or with enhancements) to fight cancer.
-In tumour-infiltrating lymphocyte (TIL) therapy, T cells from around your tumour are tested in the lab to see how good they are at attacking the tumour.
-The best ones are selected, grown to large numbers, and given back to you.
-At the time of this writing, lifileucel is the therapy furthest along in clinical development, with ITIL-168, another TIL therapy, also in development.
-Another type of T-cell transfer is chimeric antigen receptor (CAR) T-cell therapy, which changes the T cells in the lab so they better attack certain proteins on the surface of cancer cells.
-These super T cells are then returned to you to fight the cancer.
-There are several CAR T-cell therapies approved for blood cancers, and this therapy is being studied in melanoma - Oncolytic viruses.
-As already described for T-VEC, this type of immunotherapy uses viruses to infect and destroy cancer cells.
+Recent studies have shown that the combination of relatlimab + the PD-1 inhibitor nivolumab prevent disease progression better than PD-1 inhibitor nivolumab alone in late-stage clinical trials for patients with Stage IV melanoma. - Oncolytic viruses.
+One oncolytic virotherapy being studied is talimogene laherparepvec (IMLYGIC®, T-VEC) is an immunotherapy made by modifying a herpes virus to increase its ability to home in on tumour cells.
+When T-VEC is delivered to the tumour, viral reproduction in the tumour cells causes them to burst (lyse).
+T-VEC also causes the production of proteins that stimulate the immune system to come to the tumour location and kill additional cells.
+T-VEC is an intralesional therapy-it's injected directly into the melanoma tumour on the skin, below the skin, or in the lymph node that can't be easily removed with surgery.
+As mentioned, T-VEC stimulates the body's immune system to go to the site and attack the melanoma.
+It also treats tumours away from the site of injection because it causes a local and body-wide immune response.
 One oncolytic intralesional therapy that is being developed takes advantage of the patient's own immunity to polio.
-Using a modified polio vaccine to target a protein that is shared on the polio virus and cancer cells (thus directing your immune system to attack the melanoma), this therapy, PVSRIPO, has shown a benefit in patients with difficult-to-treat Stage IV melanoma - Next generation IL-2-based therapies.
-As discussed, high-dose IL-2 can produce long-lasting responses in a subset of patients, but with a safety trade off.
-IL-2 binds to different receptors to cause its effects: one receptor is associated with its cancer-killing activity and another with its side effects and an actual reduction of the immune response.
-Investigators are working on next-generation IL-2-based therapies to preferentially activate the receptor responsible for the cancer-killing activity of IL-2 over the receptor associated with the side effects and the reduction in the immune response.
-A re-engineered IL-2 therapy (nemvaleukin) is in late-stage clinical development that "selects" for the receptor providing anti-tumour activity preferentially.
-Another agent, bempegaldesleukin, is an IL-2 molecule bound to a chemical chain that makes the drug more targeted to the cancer-killing immune cells within the tumour microenvironment and less to the cells that dampen the immune system.
-This agent is also in late-stage development.
+Using a modified polio vaccine to target a protein that is shared on the polio virus and cancer cells (thus directing your immune system to attack the melanoma), this therapy, PVSRIPO, has shown a benefit in patients with difficult-to-treat Stage IV melanoma.